Plinq/attr_encodable/README.md

 Now you can call `@user.to_json(:admin_api)` somewhere, which will include a full users' details, but any other `as_json` call will keep that information private.

+#### Scopes

+The use of `:as` also creates a scope on the class which is a SELECT limited only to those columns the class knows about.
+This enables higher-performance API calls out-of-the-box.

+Using the first example from above, calling `User.listing` would result in a `SELECT login FROM users` instead of the normal `SELECT * FROM users`.
+Since you're only going to be encoding the information from attr_encodable anyway, there's no sense in selecting anything else!

 Okay, that's all.
 Thanks for stopping by.

 Copyright &copy; 2011 Flip Sasser